-If breaking occurs in several steps, the value taken into account is the first break obtained from the load-elongation curve b) Bending tests
+If breaking occurs in several steps, the value taken into account is the first break obtained from the load-elongation curve.

 The test report is also to indicate the mean value of the breaking load, breaking tensile strength and tangential initial elasticity modulus.